jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 The Commission shall, in aid of legislation, perform the following functions, among others:

-(a) Set the guidelines and overall framework to monitor and ensure the proper implementation of this Act;
+- Set the guidelines and overall framework to monitor and ensure the proper implementation of this Act;
-(b) Endorse the initial privatization plan within one (1) month from submission of such plan to the Power Commission by PSALM Corp. for approval by the President of the Philippines
+- Endorse the initial privatization plan within one (1) month from submission of such plan to the Power Commission by PSALM Corp. for approval by the President
-(c) To ensure transparency, require the submission of reports from government agencies concerned on the conduct of public bidding procedures regarding privatization of NPC generation and transmission assets;
+- To ensure transparency, require the submission of reports from government agencies concerned on the conduct of public bidding procedures regarding privatization of NAPOCOR generation and transmission assets
-(d) Review and evaluate the performance of the industry participants in relation to the objectives and timelines set forth in this Act;
+- Review and evaluate the performance of the industry participants in relation to the objectives and timelines set forth in this Act
-(e) Approve the budget for the programs of the Power Commission and all disbursements therefrom, including compensation of all personnel;(f) Submit periodic reports to the President of the Philippines and Congress;
+- Approve the budget for the programs of the Power Commission and all disbursements therefrom, including compensation of all personnel;(f) Submit periodic reports to the President of the Philippines and Congress;
 (g) Determine inherent weaknesses in the law and recommend necessary remedial legislation or executive measures; and (h) Perform such other duties and functions as may be necessary to attain its objectives.
 In furtherance hereof, the Power Commission is hereby empowered to require the DOE, ERC,